 Student emergency and food fund

-Students may apply a maximum of once per semester with 6 weeks between each successful application.
+Students may apply for SEFF a maximum of once per term (fall, winter and summer).

 Additional resources available

 - The People's Potato offers free delicious and healthy vegan meals, Monday to Friday from 12:30 p.m. to 2 p.m. (times may vary or change due to the pandemic – please check their website for an up-to-date schedule), for the entirety of the Fall and Winter term.
 They also provide other fundamental services to the community, such as food banks for students in need.

 - Le Frigo Vert offers high-quality organic food to students and the whole Montreal community at prices that are accessible to all.
 Beyond good food at good prices, the Frigo also strives to advance core principles of social justice, by opposing systemic forms of violence that undermine local communities and their food security.
 Drop in anytime for bulk food, fresh snacks, cheap coffee, and the comfortable lounge at the back.

 - Hive Free Lunch food options are scarce at Loyola, and the CSU is doing what they can to make it better!
 That’s why they are funding free vegetarian meals, served from 12:30 pm Monday to Friday at The Hive, that is open to all undergraduate students.